Tangling schedules eases hardware connectivity requirements for quantum error correction: Numerical results

 For each patch, we simulated a stability experiment with $n=4, 6, 8$ rounds.
 We varied the physical error rate between $1.767 \times 10^{-3}$ and $10^{-2}$.
 In \Cref{fig:stab_time_overhead}, we show the \emph{time overhead}, $R = \gamma^{tng}/\gamma^{def}$, where the two constants ($a$ and $\gamma$) are obtained from the line-fittings

 for the logarithms of the logical failure rates.
 We interpret the time overhead $R$ as a scalar factor we need to multiply with the default number of rounds $n$ in order to match the stability experiment's performance in the tangled case. \Cref{fig:stab_time_overhead} shows clearly that the time overhead decreases as the physical error rate decreases.
 Moreover, it is already close to, or less than, $R=2$ at around the quantum memory threshold.
-Furthermore, if we increase the size of the patch, the logical failure rate improves in the case when $p<1.5\times 10^{-3}$.
-Therefore, we expect that for large patches, which we typically need for lattice surgery, the time overhead will satisfy $R<1.5$ for physical error rate $p=10^{-3}$, with $R$ potentially decreasing further at even lower $p$.
+Furthermore, if we increase the size of the patch, the logical failure rate improves in the case when $1.767 \times 10^{-3}<p<5\times 10^{-3}$.
+Therefore, by extrapolating the plotted data from \Cref{fig:stab_time_overhead}, we would expect that for large patches, which we typically need for lattice surgery, the time overhead would satisfy $R<1.5$ for physical error rate $p<1.767 \times 10^{-3}$, with $R$ potentially decreasing further at even lower $p$.